carriejv/docker-swarm-secrets/README.md

 All cases use two example secrets, `text`, which contains some UTF-8 text, and `json`, which contains valid JSON.

+If secrets cannot be found or are unreadable, all functions will return `false` unless `debug` is set to true.

 For more information about creating and using secrets, please refer to the [Docker documentation](https://docs.docker.com/compose/compose-file/#secrets).

 ### Async, with Promises